John Lee Mahin: Biography

 Mahin was born in Winnetka, Illinois in 1902, the son of John Lee Mahin, Sr. (1869–1930), a Chicago newspaper and advertising man, and Julia Graham Snitzler.

-Mahin attended Harvard University; while there he reviewed movies and plays for the Boston American at $30 a week.
+Mahin attended Harvard University; while there, he reviewed movies and plays for the Boston American at $30 a week.
 Mahin worked as a journalist for two years in New York, at the Sun, the Post and the City News.
+He called this valuable training "because you’ve got to write something every day.
+Whether you like it or not, you’ve just got to write.
+Getting your stuff edited, you learn terseness.
+You realize how important editing is."

-He then tried to make a living as an actor, starting as a chorus boy in a production of Gilbert and Sullivan's Patience at the Province Playhouse.
+Mahin tried to make a living as an actor, starting as a chorus boy in a production of Gilbert and Sullivan's Patience at the Province Playhouse.
+"I knew I wasn't good.
+I quit because other people didn’t think I was good.
+But, boy, did it get me around the theatre!
+I learned a lot."
 He eventually moved into advertising in New York but wrote fiction on the side.

 Mahin became friendly with Ben Hecht and Charles MacArthur, who he would meet on the ferry while commuting to work in New York.
 Hecht read Mahin's stories and encouraged him to move to Hollywood.

 Early screenwriting

 Hecht and MacArthur were working on The Unholy Garden (1931) for Sam Goldwyn and brought in Mahin to help at $200 a week.
+Mahin later said "I didn't do a helluva lot of work, because to try to do Ben's work for him is silly.
+I don’t know why he brought me out.
+I'd try to work, and he'd say, "No, no," and then he’d sit down and rattle off something."

-They liked his work and when Hecht went on to the gangster movie Scarface (1932), he took Mahin with him.
+Nonetheless Heckt liked his work and when Hecht went on to the gangster movie Scarface (1932), he took Mahin with him.
 Mahin wrote the script in collaboration with Hecht, Seton I. Miller and the director Howard Hawks (W. R. Burnett had done an earlier draft).